-I’m okay with people not knowing my side of the story.
-I don’t feel like I need to prove anything.
+i’m okay with people not knowing my side of the story. i don’t feel the need to prove anything.
 But all things being equal …

-That my entire life had been in-waiting as an imposter.
-I’m the understudy and the lead has never broken her leg.
+That my entire life had been in-waiting as an imposter. i’m the understudy + the lead has never broken a leg.

-Nothing stuck, I can blame it on moving around a lot, I could blame it on not focusing on one thing to get brilliant with it, I can blame it on always focusing on the next thing, the next bright shinny thing.
-Choices were big deal in my life - of more directly, having options at any given time were important.
+Nothing stuck, i can blame it on moving around a lot, i could blame it on not focusing on one thing to get brilliant w/ it, i can blame it on always focusing on the next thing, the next bright shinny thing.
+Choices have been a big deal in my life.
+More directly, having options at any given time has always been important.

-I close my eyes + remember I'm inside the human condition.
+i close my eyes, remembering i'm inside the human condition.

 Foot the bill + then pay for life as a side project.